AllenNeuralDynamics/Rhapso/README.md

 # Rhapso

 **Rhapso** is a modular Python toolkit for aligning and fusing large-scale microscopy datasets.

+Built from decoupled components, Rhapso separates data loading and execution logic from its core functionality, making it flexible and easy to adapt across environments and formats.

+To run Rhapso, users can either provide a data loader and a pipeline script that orchestrates the processing steps or use one of ours.
+We include example loaders and pipeline scripts to support both large-scale runs on AWS Glue (Spark ETL) and smaller-scale testing on local or conventional machines.
+Input formats like OME-TIFF and Zarr are supported out of the box.

+Rhapso is developed in collaboration with the Allen Institute for Neural Dynamics (AIND), initially supporting AIND’s ExaSPIM pipeline and eventually broadly benefiting microscopy research.

 [![License](https://img.shields.io/badge/license-MIT-brightgreen)](LICENSE)
 [![Python Version](https://img.shields.io/badge/python-3.11-blue.svg)](https://www.python.org/downloads/release/python-3110/)
 [![Build Status](https://img.shields.io/github/actions/workflow/status/AllenNeuralDynamics/Rhapso/ci.yml?branch=main)](https://github.com/AllenNeuralDynamics/Rhapso/actions)